serokell/blog-posts/Alex and Happy Part 2/article.md

 This is the second and final part of the _Parsing with Haskell_ series.
 Haven't read the first part yet?
 You can find it [here](https://serokell.io/blog/lexing-with-alex).

-As with Alex, our goal here is to provide enough information on Happy enough to be productive and do valuable things with it so that we won't visit every single feature of Happy.
+As with Alex, our goal here is to provide enough information on Happy to be productive and do valuable things with it, hence we won't visit every single feature of Happy.
 Please refer to the [Happy User Guide](https://monlih.github.io/happy-docs/).

 This tutorial was written using GHC version 9.0.2, Stack resolver LTS-19.8, Alex version 3.2.7.1, and Happy version 1.20.0.